azat-co/practicalnode/chapter4/chapter4.md

 </div>
 ```

-The same construction works with objects as well:
+The same iterative `each` construction works with objects as well.
+Developers even can access a `key` value.
+Take a look at this object with launguages as keys and their importance as values:

 ```pug
 - var languages = {'php': -1, 'node': 2, 'ruby':1}